sudoskys/StableDiffusionBook/docs/paint/WebUi/Practicalguide.en.md

 Once you get a slightly more saturated photo, you can process it in AI and use it as a background.

+Use `anime coloring` to enhance the anime style.

 - Icons

 [Look at this](https://www.bilibili.com/video/BV1384y1B7MX)